 The NHMRC National Statement on Ethical Conduct in Human Research (2007) - Updated 2018 (National Statement) promotes ethically good human research, clarifies the responsibilities of institutions and researchers, and 'sets national standards for use by any individual, institution or organisation conducting human research.
-This includes human research undertaken by governments, industry, private individuals, organisations and networks of organisations'.
+This includes human research undertaken by governments, industry, private individuals, organisations and networks of organisations.
 Research is not defined in the National Statement but 'is widely understood to include at least investigation undertaken to gain knowledge and understanding or to train researchers' (page 6).
 'Human research is conducted with or about people, or their data or tissue' (page 7).
 The National Statement must be used to inform design, ethical review and conduct of human research that is funded by, or takes place under the auspices of the NHMRC, the Australia Research Council or Universities Australia.
-The NHMRC Australian Code for the Responsible Conduct of Research, 2018 (the 2018 Code) establishes a framework for responsible research conduct that provides a foundation for high-quality research, credibility and community trust in the research endeavour.